mvolkmann/blog/src/web-dev-tips.md

 Initially the only values in the `datalist` are blue, green, and red.
 But the user can add more colors.
-Try adding more colors and then type into the input to see the list be filtered to only colors that match.
+Try adding more colors and then type into the input to see the list filtered to only colors that match.

 {% include "_datalist.html" %}